paulmao1/AWS/README.md

 # Some scripts about AWS service
-1. EC2 usage summary:  CountEC2Status.py、  select_item.py 、 SNS-EC2States.py
+The Work flow is for internal AWS EC2 usage statistics